 Creating the right conditions to help people address phishing is important and security teams should think of it as another countermeasure in a layered defence strategy.

-Five tips for employers looking address the human issue with phishing:
+Five tips for employers looking to address the human issue in preventing phishing:

 – Bad grammar and spelling

 – Missing qualifying information, such as ‘unsubscribe’ links and physical addresses